-When I am not at sea, I live near Nottingham, which is obviously nowhere near the sea - the sea being about three hours away in any direction.
-This is kind of useful in a weird way as it means you can get to any coast to paddle and are not restricted to one particular area.
-I guess that is why Nottingham is also home to two top sea kayak manufacturers: Valley and P&H. The downside to living near Nottingham is the three plus hour drive home on a Sunday night, getting home late, sorting kit out and being fresh for work on Monday morning!
+Living more or less in the middle of the country does have its benefits, as it means I can get to any coast to paddle (not Cleethorpes/Skegness) and I am not restricted to one particular area.
+I guess this why Nottingham is also home to two top sea kayak manufacturers: Valley and P&H. The downside to living near Nottingham, is the three hour plus drive home on a Sunday night, getting home late and sorting kit out, then being fresh was a daisy for work on Monday morning!

-I actually started kayaking when I was about 11 at the Riverside Centre in Oxford.
-At 15 I went to Scotland with my family for a holiday and took a bad swim at Grandtully on the River Tay.
-I didn't paddle again after this until I was in my early forties.
+I actually started kayaking when I was about 11 years old at the Riverside Centre in Oxford.
+The Riverside Centre being not far from where I grew up.
+At 15, I went to Scotland with my family for a holiday and took a bad swim at Grandtully, kayaking on the River Tay.
+I didn't kayak again after this until I was in my early forties.

 Well that's more or less my story.